 Safe arrival emails will be sent out when participants settle in country.
 Participants will have the opportunity at least once during the week to check the Internet in town.

-Each trip is staffed by a combination of Australian and Nepali leaders, and in most cases each team will include a nationally licensed guide, and leaders of both sexes.
+Each trip is staffed by a combination of western (American/Australian) and Nepali leaders, and in most cases each team will include a nationally licensed guide, a western man and a western woman.
 We never have less than one staff member for every five students.

 You will be with other Australian students between the ages of 17 – 19.
 You may find yourself in a smaller, cozier setting or part of a big high-energy crew.